HalloftheGods/inc/wp-content/themes/scrawl/readme.txt

 * The site logo appears at a maximum width of 120 and height of 40 in the site header, and a maximum width of 354 and height of 200 in the slide-out sidebar.

 == Changelog ==

+= 3 July 2017 =
+* Fixes no reference to add_theme_support( "title-tag" ) issue
+* Cleans up stylesheet heading tags

+= 12 May 2017 =
+* remove display: inline-block from links.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme

+= 9 February 2017 =
+* Check for is_wp_error() in cases when using get_the_tag_list() to avoid potential fatal errors.

+= 31 October 2016 =
+* In the customizer, jetpack site logo should always be printed even if there's no site logo.

+= 23 June 2016 =
+* Remove WP genericon before link in the Custom Menu Widget (keep the other genericons).

+= 16 June 2016 =
+* Add a class of .widgets-hidden to the body tag when the sidebar is active; allows the widgets to be targeted by Direct Manipulation.

+= 18 May 2016 =
+* Add Headstart annotations.

+= 25 January 2016 =
+* Changing font enqueuing comments and variable name so they refer to Lora, rather than Arbutus Slab.
+Noticed while investigating another issue -

+= 22 January 2016 =
+* fix PHP error.

 = 22 September 2015 =
 * Add JavaScript to return window to previous scroll position after closing menu -- fixed #3283.
 Adjust CSS for menu to fix z-index issue in IE9.